What a governance wrapper actually looks like

 Rate limits, guard rails, plan-gated data access, semantic caching: all enforced at the gateway without touching a single line of agent code.
 A full technical walkthrough of the RNLI AI Agent demo.

 My previous post argued that AI governance has to reach beyond the tools people can see, down into the APIs, event streams and integration layers where agents now operate.
-A few people came back with a reasonable challenge: fine, but what does that actually look like to build?
+But what does that actually look like to build?

 This is the answer.

-Over the past few weeks, I built a full AI agent demo using the great starter of Dorian Blanc, the other Field CTO at Gravitee.
+Over the past few weeks I built a full AI agent demo, starting from the excellent foundation Dorian Blanc -- fellow Field CTO at Gravitee -- had already laid.
 The scenario is a fictional RNLI station finder.
-I spent nine years as Head of Data at the RNLI, so the context felt honest rather than borrowed.
+I spent ten years as Head of Data at the RNLI, so the context felt honest rather than borrowed.
 More usefully, it gave me a real-world framing with genuine stakes: emergency services, operational data and time-pressured queries.
 The kind of environment where governance is not optional.

 What I was trying to prove